Donorlin/MRHS-modifier/README.md

 ## Acknowledgments

-* Big thanks to doc.
-Ing.
-Pavol Zajac, PhD. for guidance and knowledge
+* Big thanks to Pavol Zajac for guidance and knowledge